Grow Lights for Orchids: A Complete Guide to Artificial Light

 High pressure sodium lamps80 - 130

-As the table shows, LED lights have a high energy efficiency that often exceeds or matches the energy efficiency offered by high-pressure sodium lamps, but with additional benefits such as an adjustable spectrum and lower heat production.
+As the table shows, LED lights have high energy efficiency, often surpassing or matching the energy efficiency offered by high pressure sodium lamps, but with additional benefits such as an adjustable spectrum and lower heat production.

-Cost analysis including lifetime and the need for bulb replacement
+Cost analysis including lifetime and need for bulb replacement

 In addition to energy efficiency, the lifespan of the bulbs and the need for bulb replacement are crucial factors that affect the long-term costs of indoor growing.
 Here is an additional table illustrating the lifetime and cost of bulb replacement for the various light sources:

-Table 2: Lifetime and costs for bulb replacement
+Table 2: Lifetime and cost of bulb replacement

 Light sourceLifetime (hours)